Megabalaena: Discovery and naming

 The Megabalaena holotype specimen, SMAC 2731, was discovered in October 2008 by Kazuhisa Mori in outcrops of the Toyama Formation on the bank of the Toyohira River in Sapporo of Hokkaido, Japan.
 The specimen was excavated and collected over the following several years.
 It comprises a partial skeleton, including the posterior (rear) skull and right mandible, bones of the hyoid apparatus, the sternum, 32 vertebrae, most of which were found in articulation (seven cervical (neck) vertebrae, nine thoracic vertebrae, and 16 more posterior vertebrae), many rib fragments, both scapulae, and much of the left forelimb (humerus, ulna, radius, five carpals, three metacarpals, and two phalanges).

 In 2025, Tanaka and colleagues described Megabalaena sapporoensis as a new genus and species of balaenid whales based on these fossil remains.
 The generic name, Megabalaena, combines the Ancient Greek word μέγας (mégas), meaning "large" and "great", with the genus Balaena (the bowhead whale), the type genus of the family Balaenidae.
 The specific name, sapporoensis, references the discovery of the holotype in the city of Sapporo.
+The name Sapporo whale has also been used for this species.

+Description

+Using different equations derived from measurements of the width of the skull, the total body length of Megabalaena can be calculated at either 12.7 m or 15 m.
+Tanaka et al. (2025) preferred the former, as the equation used is specialized for balaenid whales.
+This would classify Megabalaena as a large-sized (10–13.5 m) balaenid, though the upper estimate would make it a gigantic taxon (>14 m).

+In comparison to modern right whales, which are characterized by their especially thick bodies and strongly-arched rostra, Megabalaena has a more slender body and an elongate, weakly curved snout.